invoiceninja/invoiceninja.github.io/docs/selfhost.md

 <p>Configure your virtual host, create a database and point your browser to http://your.domain.com/setup and follow the bouncing ball!</p>

+### Shared Hosting

+##### Server Requirements

+We have tested Invoice Ninja V5 on shared hosting and can confirm that it does work.
+There are several checks you will need to do prior to confirming whether your Shared Host has the correctly enabled modules.
+Invoice Ninja relies on:

+* proc_open
+* exec
+* open_basedir

+Without these modules, you will not be able to run Invoice Ninja.
+We do include some preflight checks of these modules in the Setup workflow, but it is best to check with your host that they support these modules.
+Some hosts choose to disable these modules as they classify them as security risks.

+##### Database configuration

+<p>Create a MySQL compatibledatabase in your shared host control panel along with a database user, record the database name and username and password as you'll need this later.
+Ensure your database user has full access to the database.

+##### Upload release asset

+Download the latest release from our <a href="https://github.com/invoiceninja/invoiceninja/releases">Releases</a> page.
+Note, you'll want to find the latest release which will contain 3 files, the one you need will be annotated as invoiceninja.zip.

+Upload this file to your shared host, typically if your webhost uses the industry standard cPanel, you'll want to upload the .zip file to the **public_html** directory.
+Once the upload has completed, using the file manager unzip the file.

+##### Run setup

+Navigate to https://your.url.com/setup and fill in the form.
+The setup process will perform some test flight checks and then attempt run the setup.
+If it has been successful you will be navigated to the Admin portal.
+If the setup fails for some reason, you'll be returned to the Setup screen with an error message, there may be additional errors reported in **storage/logs/laravel.log** that will provide more information where the setup has failed.

 ## Installing Invoice Ninja (Docker)

 <p>If you prefer to use Docker, we have a dedicated repository with detailed instructions on how to get started <a href="https://github.com/invoiceninja/dockerfiles">HERE</a></p>

 ## Migrating from V4